lucidrains/routing-transformer/README.md

     causal = True,           # auto-regressive or not emb_dim = 128,           # embedding factorization, from Albert
     weight_tie = False,      # weight tie layers, from Albert
-    attn_dropout = 0.1,      # dropout after attention
-    attn_layer_dropout = 0., # dropout after self attention layer
-    ff_dropout = 0.1,        # feedforward dropout
+    dim_head = 64,           # be able to fix the dimension of each head, making it independent of the embedding dimension and the number of heads attn_dropout = 0.1,      # dropout after attention attn_layer_dropout = 0., # dropout after self attention layer ff_dropout = 0.1,        # feedforward dropout